KelumKarinto/scale-bar-addition-tool/README.md

 ## Customization

-You can also adjust the scale bar's position, thickness, and font size in the code if needed.
+If needed, you can also adjust the scale bar's position, thickness, font size, and image size in the code.